Mississippi Creates: Visual Art

 Greta Koshenina: Sole Ciana

-A Film By: Emma Finlay and Max Griffith
+a short film by Emma Finlay and Max Griffith

 Andi Sherrill Bedsworth : Mississippi Creates

-A film by Mimi Bishop, Ellie Kish, Athula Samarakoon.
+a short film by Mimi Bishop, Ellie Kish, Athula Samarakoon.

 Susan Mah: Mississippi Creates